Chris Gibbs is Barnaby Gibbs, a Victorian

 Review by Liz Nicholls, Edmonton Journal

-Perplexing, really, how the man from Baker Street
+Perplexing, really, how the man from

-impeccable credentials in probing the criminal mind,
+with more impeccable credentials in probing the criminal

-Watson look like a veritable Aristotle in the deduction
+Dr. Watson look like a veritable Aristotle in the deduction

 department.
 The former is the mysterious Antoine Feval.